-The goal of this program is to provide provide teachers and related-service providers with instruction with instruction in applied behavior analysis that will broaden the range of empirically-supported instructional methodologies used to meet the academic, social, and behavioral needs of a diverse student or client population.
+The goal of this program is to provide teachers and related-service providers with instruction in applied behavior analysis that will broaden the range of empirically-supported instructional methodologies used to meet the academic, social, and behavioral needs of a diverse student or client population.
 It also meets the educational and supervised-fieldwork standards needed to sit for the national Board Certified Behavior Analyst (BCBA)® examination.

 The Applied Behavior Analysis Certificate program is a verified-course sequence approved by the Association for Behavior Analysis International.
 The program consists of a seven-course sequence and a supervised-fieldwork experience.
 Students have the option to complete the supervised-fieldwork experience through the university or independently.
 The program is offered to students a combined distance learning and online format on a predetermined schedule over two years: one course per semester including summers.